|

 further away, it would appear to be at the same distance as lets say,

-This system may also
+This system will also be useful in

-ultimately discover paranormal imprinting that is written directly to
+researching paranormal imprinting; anomaly written directly to

-media or magnetic tape, a clear image may appear in one camera but not
+media or magnetic tape.
+A clear image may appear in one camera but not

 the other.
 Without the advantage of simultaneous image capture, you